maalbanese/SpectFbCalc/README.md

 ## Description
 This software is designed to calculate, analyse and visualize radiance anomalies and radiative feedbacks using synthetic kernels and variations in climate model parameters.

-(It aims to assist in validating the EC-Earth climate model, particularly through comparison with IASI measurements and using the σ-IASI radiative transfer model.)
-SpectFbCalc is a Python-based tool designed for calculating radiative anomalies and feedbacks using synthetic kernels and climate model outputs.
-The software facilitates the analysis of radiative biases and explores the impact of parameter tuning on climate model performance, particularly within the EC-Earth climate model.
+SpectFbCalc is a Python-based tool designed for calculating radiative anomalies and climate feedbacks using synthetic kernels and climate model outputs.
+The software facilitates the analysis of radiative biases and explores the impact of parameter tuning on climate model performance and sensitivity.

 ## Motivation
-The project aims to trace spectral anomalies in radiances back to their contributing atmospheric variables.
-By leveraging outputs from the EC-Earth model this work seeks to:
-1. Reverse-engineer the simulator's results.
-2. Analyze how variations in individual climate variables influence spectral biases.
+1. Analyze how variations in individual climate variables influence radiative biases and climate feedbacks.
-3. Improve the tuning of climate models and enhance the understanding of biases in simulated radiances.
+2. Improve the tuning of climate models and enhance the understanding of biases in simulated radiances.
-Ultimately, the tool provide insights into improving the tuning of climate models and understanding biases in simulated radiances.

 ## Features
-- Kernel-based radiative feedback computation: uses both broadband and spectral kernels togheter with anomalies to analyze radiative feedbacks and radiance anomalies.
+- Kernel-based radiative feedback computation: uses both broadband and spectral kernels
+- Compatibility with CMIP6 standard CMOR output and specific output from EC-Earth3/4 simulations
+- Configurable setup: allows defining paths, kernels, and datasets using a YAML configuration file
-- Data handling and standardization: functions for reading and standardizing datasets.
+- Data handling and standardization: functions for reading and standardizing datasets
-- Modular architecture: core calculations are implemented in reusable functions for flexibility and maintainability.
+- Modular architecture: core calculations are implemented in reusable functions
-- Compatibility with EC-Earth simulations: designed to assess radiative anomalies from EC-Earth experiments and it handles multiple datasets from different EC-Earth versions.
-- Configurable setup: allows defining paths, kernels, and datasets using a YAML configuration file.
-- Collaborative development workflow: a structured git branch-based system for version control and contributions.

 ## Repository Structure
 ```